 About the coach

-Coach Mark Schoenfelder brings over 29 years of coaching experience to the pool deck.
+Coach Mark Schoenfelder brings 31 years of coaching experience to the pool deck.
 His career started as a summer-league swim coach in the MCSL, back in 1988.
 From there he founded a USA Swimming club team WAC Swimming, Inc. which later became TITAN Swimming.
 In 2002 he merged his team with the world-renowned Curl-Burke Swim Club where he coached for 10 years as one of the clubs head age-group coaches.
 Curl-Burke has since changed it's name to Nation's Capital Swim Club.
 After leaving club swimming, Stroke Mechanics was formed.

 Mark has coached at the senior level working with swimmers that qualified for Olympic Trials, age group level working with numerous swimmers nationally ranked in the Top 10/16(including National Age Group Record Holders), as well as coaching master's swimmers, including a USMS National and World Record Holder.
 Mark has also worked with swimmers with physical disabilities including a USA Swimming Disabilities 5-time National Champion.
 He is a Lifetime Member of the American Swimming Coaches Assn. and is a certified Level 3 Coach having successfully completed all 5 certification schools.
 Mark's philosophy is simple, "shape the hull of the boat before you put the motor in it".
 In other words, become an effective swimmer before you become a more fit and stronger swimmer.